hiphapa/blogs.snap-ci.com/_posts/2013-10-21-aws-elastic-beanstalk.markdown

 ![elastic beanstalk home](/assets/images/screenshots/aws-elastic-beanstalk/elastic-beanstalk-home.png){: .screenshot}

-Click on *Create New Application* to get started.
+Click on *Create New Application* to get started and follow the sequence of steps below to set up an application.

 ![create new application](/assets/images/screenshots/aws-elastic-beanstalk/application-info.png){: .screenshot}